Advanced Herbal Course

 - Perhaps you are already a registered herbalist and are looking for a means to further your professional development, at your own pace.

-- Perhaps you are a healthcare professional looking to round out your skills with an understanding of the role that herbs have played across continents for generations and continue to play in supporting health and well being of the human biome, as well as the history of herbalism.
+- Perhaps you are a healthcare professional looking to round out your skills with an understanding of the role that herbs have played across continents for generations and continue to play in supporting health and wellbeing of the human biome.

 Thorough and in-depth learning opportunities cover topics such as: